rieckpil/progmot/content/blog/one-year-course-release.md

 As the sales were low in the beginning.

+I still remember the exact feeling when I hit the release button for the first chapter.
+I left my room, had dinner with my family and checked my phone two hours later.

+WTF?
+There are already 5 sales ...

+Man, what a feeling.
+Someone from somewhere on the globe just bought my course at this early stage.

+## How Long It Takes

+In total, the course has now 127 video lessons.
+All of them vary from 5 to 15 minutes.

+I've never used a perfectly written script to record the videos.
+It as more or less half-freestyle with some notes and the target source code on a second screen.

+This approach makes the recordings a little bit longer as there will be misspellings, outside noice.

+As a rule of thumb, for a 30 minute video, I've recorded 45 minutes and the editing took me another 45 minutes.
+That makes it 90minutes of recording and editing work.

+This doesn't include any preparation work, coding upfront, which will also at least take the same amount as the video is long.

+You do the math.

+I used my morning hours to plan the videos and record them.

+Seeing more and more coure participants, this was also a natural motivation to keep going.

+If I would have the end goal of 9hour content in mind and started my journey with the goal to record everything at once, that would have been impossible.

 ## Learnings After One Year

 Get a first version out as soon as possible